wheelo/git-npm/README.md

 **Default**

 When you use the command line `gn`, it will use full-blown features brought by the default configures, which include git push, git release and npm publish.
 In most cases, you just need to type one simple command `git-npm`.
-Use "git-npm" directly as shorthand for `gn --increment=increment-level --message="Release increment-level`.
+Use "gn" directly as shorthand for `gn -i patch -m "Release upgraded-version`.

 You can use the param '-i' or '--increase' to add the upgrade level.
 Version level can be one of: major, minor, patch, premajor, preminor, prepatch, or prerelease.
 Default level is 'patch'.
 Only one version may be specified.